Could ocean water one day completely disappear?

 It is important to protect our oceans for future generations.

-Other catastrophic events, such as large asteroid impacts or huge volcanic eruptions, could also remove much of the water from the oceans.
+Other catastrophic events, such as large asteroid impacts or huge volcanic eruptions, might also remove much of the water from the oceans.
 However, the probability of such events is extremely weak.
-There are also geological processes, such as the capture of water by minerals in the Earth’s mantle, which could theoretically reduce the volume of the oceans, but these processes are not effective enough to cause their complete disappearance.
+There are also geological processes, such as the capture of water by minerals in the Earth’s mantle, which might theoretically reduce the volume of the oceans, but these processes are not effective enough to cause their complete disappearance.

 Human intervention, although having an undeniable impact on the oceans through phenomena such as climate change, acidification and pollution, is also unlikely to cause their total disappearance.